rricharz/Tek4010/README.md

 or screen videos using [simplescreenrecorder](https://www.maartenbaert.be/simplescreenrecorder).

 If you want to make an installation on a PC or a Macintosh, first install Virtualbox and Ubuntu on your system.
-There is for example guides for the [Macintosh](https://www.dev2qa.com/how-to-install-ubuntu-on-virtualbox-mac/) and the [PC](https://itsfoss.com/install-linux-in-virtualbox/).
+There are examples of guides for the [Macintosh](https://www.dev2qa.com/how-to-install-ubuntu-on-virtualbox-mac/) and [Windows](https://itsfoss.com/install-linux-in-virtualbox/).
 Once you are running in virtual Ubuntu you can proceed.

 Install the tek4010 emulator from this repo on a Raspberry Pi or Ubuntu.
 I propose using

 	sudo apt-get install git
 	git clone git://github.com/rricharz/Tek4010
 	cd Tek4010

 This allows you to get updates later easily as follows:

 	cd Tek4010
 	git pull

 The built tek4010 file is for a Raspberry Pi.
 If you are on Ubuntu, do the follwing to recompile